annalisa144/reverdecer/_posts/2018-12-24-festival-del-organo.md

 Morelia has a couple unique annual festivals, including [guitar](http://sic.gob.mx/ficha.php?table=festival&table_id=521), [film](https://moreliafilmfest.com/en/) and organ.
 The international film fest probably draws the most famous people, but the [Internacional Festival de Órgano](https://www.festivaldeorganodemorelia.org/) is the oldest.

 The setting, the cathedral of Morelia, is grand enough for even a boring concert.
+(It was built from 1660 to 1744 - 84 years doesn't seem so long now that we've read *The Pillars of the Earth* series, which puts cathedral-building in perspective.)

 | [![](/images/catedral_organo_.jpg)](/images/catedral_organo.jpg) | [![](/images/catedral_organo2_.jpg)](/images/catedral_organo2.jpg) |